puppetlabs/puppet-rfc/arm-7.puppet_types/puppet_types.md

 Why is it of value to be able to express Types in the Puppet Language?

-* Users do not have to use Ruby
+* Users do not have to use Ruby.
-* Reduces (longer term Removes) the need to have a Ruby runtime in order to operate on types
+* Reduces (longer term Removes) the need to have a Ruby runtime in order to operate on types.
-* Enables different implementations which is especially beneficial for devices (say a C or Lua runtime)
+* Enables different implementations which is especially beneficial for devices (say a C or Lua runtime).

 Background
 ----------
 The current type system in Puppet is based on resource types that are implemented using an internal Ruby DSL.
 There are many features that are almost never used, and with the open nature of DSL's in Ruby the definitions are somewhat open ended.
-In practice (after having investigated the types in the puppet distribution), most of the types are reasonable well implemented.
-There is however unnecessary complexities between providers and types that blurs their boundaries.
+In practice (after having investigated the types in the puppet distribution), it was found that most of the types were reasonable well implemented.
+There is however unnecessary complexities between providers and types that blurs their boundaries in some cases.

-This proposal is based on what is believed to be the actual needs for expressing types (resource types, as well as other kinds of "structured data".
+This proposal is based on what is believed to be the actual needs for expressing types (resource types, as well as other kinds of "structured data").

 Goals
 -----
+This ARM should:

-* Should define a model and concrete syntax for definition of types in Puppet.
+* define a model and concrete syntax for definition of types in Puppet.
-* Should allow a Type to represent a type of Resource Type Kind, as well as represent a general data structure.
+* define a Type so that it can represent a Resource Type, as well as represent a general data structure.
-* Should support Polyglot implementation (different target languages).
+* show how to support Polyglot implementations (different target languages).
-* Should show a migration path for current Ruby implemented types.
+* show a migration path for current Ruby implemented types.

 Dependencies
 ------------
 This ARM requires:

 * ARM-2.Iteration (Lambdas)
-* ARM-X.Expression Based Grammar
+* ARM-TBD.Expression Based Grammar

 Type
 ====